nickpezzotti1/BuddySchemeWebApp/README.md

 2. `$ python3 -m venv env`
 3. `$ source env/bin/activate`
 4. `$ pip install -r requirements.txt`
-5. Check chat for instructions and credentials to set up AWS CLI
+5. `$ aws configure`
-6. Run the application
+6. You will be asked to input AWS credentials (check chat description for latest).

-*To set the variables permanently, you should edit your `.bashrc` in your home directory.
+7. Run the application

 ## Run the application